jchenek/MGBK/README.md

 =======

 MGBK is a pipeline for metagenomic binning.
 We can start with the metaG raw fastq data and proceed to refined bins or metagenome-assembled genomes (MAGs).
 This pipeline is designed based on two papers published on Nature Communications:
-- `Kim et at., 2026`: Comprehensive benchmarking of metagenomic binning tools reveals key factors for improved genome recovery
+- `Kim et al., 2026`: Comprehensive benchmarking of metagenomic binning tools reveals key factors for improved genome recovery
-- `Han et at., 2025`: Benchmarking metagenomic binning tools on real datasets across sequencing platforms and binning modes
+- `Han et al., 2025`: Benchmarking metagenomic binning tools on real datasets across sequencing platforms and binning modes

 Installation
 ---------------